 About Kyu and Duncan

-They met in Paris behind the stoves of L’Atelier de Joël Robuchon Rue du Bac, then moved to Brive la Gaillarde in SW France, where they opened and ran Restaurant L’Envie which received a Michelin star two years after opening.
-By then they had their sights set on moving to Korea, where they stayed for nine years, before returning to the UK with a young family in tow to set up Bokman in Bristol.
+Duncan and Kyu met in Paris behind the stoves of L’Atelier de Joël Robuchon Rue du Bac.
+They then moved to Brive la Gaillarde in SW France, where they opened and ran Restaurant L’Envie which received a Michelin star two years after opening - the first time that a restaurant in the area had been awarded a Michelin star in over 30 years.
+Their sights were subsequently set on moving to Kyu’s native Korea, where they stayed for nine years, before returning to the UK with their young family to set up Bokman in Bristol.
+They opened their sister restaurant, Dongnae on Chandos Road in September 2024.

 Team